 - Highest interest rate (debt avalanche)

 The calculator estimates your debt payoff date and total interest payment for either strategy.
 Each payoff chart is colorful and clearly shows how your balance decreases on the debt payoff timeline.

 Paying off debt and getting your finances in order is not an easy task.
 However, with the help of the debt payoff apps on this list, you can find the best repayment option for your particular situation.

 One of the great things about going with an app is that you will always have your debt information handy.
 This means you can stay on top of your finances at all times so you can become debt-free faster.

-Debt payoff apps are a great way to be more cognizant of your debt burden so you can work out a strategy for becoming debt free.
+Debt payoff apps help you be more cognizant of your debt burden so you can work out a strategy for becoming debt-free.

 Bonus: Check out our new WKW Mortgage Payoff Calculator.